Kdoggg666/MS4/README.md

 ### Site Goals

-The goal of GbgZoo.se is to offer a large selection of reptiels and amphibians for users to purchase as well as provide them with detailed care information.
+The goal of GbgZoo.se is to offer a large selection of reptiles and amphibians for users to purchase as well as provide them with detailed care information.
 It is also the goal to make it easy for users to check their past orders and update their information easily.
 The site should be easy to navigate as well as aesthetically pleasing.
 Administrators should be able to easily add products and care guides.

 ### User Stories
 #### As a Shopper: